danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ## Registering the API with Auth0

-When the Account API receives a request with the bearer token, it will have to validate the token with Auth0.
+When the Account API receives a request with the bearer token, it will have to verify the token with Auth0.
 In order to that, we first have to register our API with them:

 1. Create an Auth0 account and setup your tenant.
-2. In the main menu go to "APIs" and click on "Create API".
+2. In the Auth0 dashboard, navigate to "APIs" and click on "Create API".
 3. Follow the <a href="https://auth0.com/docs/apis" target="_blank" rel="noopener noreferrer">instructions</a> and provide a "Name" and "Identifier".
 For example `Account API` and `https://api.danillouz.dev/account`.
 4. Use `RS256` as the signing algorithm (more on that later).
+5. Click on "Create".

 <figure>
   <img src="./img/auth0/register.png" alt="Image of the Auth0 API registration form.">
   <figcaption>Register you API with Auth0 by providing a name and identifier.</figcaption>
 </figure>

+### Lambda Authorizer configuration

-Now that our API is registered with Auth0, we need to take note of the following (public) properties, to later on configure our Lambda Authorizer correctly:
+Now that our API is registered with Auth0, we need to take note of the following (public) properties, to later on configure our Lambda Authorizer:

 - Token issuer: this is basically your Auth0 tenant.
 It always has the format `https://TENANT_NAME.REGION.auth0.com`.
 For example `https://danillouz.eu.auth0.com/`.
 - JWKS URI: this returns a <a href="https://auth0.com/docs/jwks" target="_blank" rel="noopener noreferrer">JSON Web Key Set (JWKS)</a>.
-The URI will be used by the Lambda Authorizer to fetch a public key from Auth0 to verify the token signature (more on that later).
+The URI will be used by the Lambda Authorizer to fetch a public key from Auth0 and verify the token (more on that later).
 It always has the format `https://TENANT_NAME.REGION.auth0.com/.well-known/jwks.json`.
 For example `https://danillouz.eu.auth0.com/.well-known/jwks.json`.
-- Audience: this is the "Identifier" you provided at step 3.
+- Audience: this is the "Identifier" you provided during registration (step 3).
 For example `https://api.danillouz.dev/account`.

 You can also find these values in the "Quick Start" section of the Auth0 API details screen (you were redirected there after registering the API).
 For example, click on the "Node.js" tab and look for these properties: